zhoulele12/CosmoQuest/git.md

 - `git rebase master` rebases the current branch to the `HEAD` of `master`

 ## Stash
-- saves uncommitted changes in your working dir so that you can quickly switch task
+- Saves uncommitted changes in your working dir so that you can quickly switch task
 - `git stash` to save, `git stash pop` to reapply changes